 The most common are Celiac Disease, Irritable Bowel Syndrome (IBS) caused by changes in the GI tract, Gastroesophageal Reflux Disease (GERD) resulted by a weakened sphincter-muscle between the stomach and esophagus, Inflammatory Bowel Disease (IBD) which includes mentioned disorders like Crohn’s Disease and Ulcerative Colitis, and Gastroparesis – a disorder which reduces the stomach’s ability to empty its contents.

-Diet for Digestive Diseases
+Diet for Digestive Health

 Improving Your Diet for Control Over Digestive Diseases